Pet sitter insurance that covers all your visits

 How much does pet sitter insurance cost?

 This depends on the nature and size of your dog walking business, the level of risk involved and any claims history you might have.
+The cost of public liability insurance varies based on several factors:

 Type of cover